Skip to main content

 └─ execute_tool <tool_name>

-Multi-turn conversations are linked server-side by session ID, so you can follow a full conversation across multiple traces.
+The root invoke_agent claude-code span uses the top-level agent name, which defaults to claude-code.
+You can change it with the agent_name setting or the WEAVE_AGENT_NAME environment variable (see Configure the plugin).
+Subagents keep their own type names.
+Multi-turn conversations are linked server-side by session ID, so you can follow a conversation across multiple traces.
 Each span includes token usage, model name, tool inputs and outputs, timing, and the textual content of prompts and responses.
-For full details, see What Gets Traced in GitHub.
+For more information about traced data, see What Gets Traced in GitHub.

 # Show all current settings.